kubrafarokhi/chatApp/README.md

 # chatApp
-A simple chat App with sockets
+A simple chat App with sockets created